gvwilson/sensibleadventures/misc/bear-02.md

 with that on your doorstep, creeping closer year after year, and shivered again.

-Still, Cloak was doing well---better than she had feared while tossing and turning in bed after the previous night's dinner.
+Still, Charger was doing well---better than she had feared while tossing and turning in bed after the previous night's dinner.
 She should probably give him one more day to rest, but he would certainly be able to take the princess up tomorrow.  *Let's go back,* she mind-spoke, patting him.
 She caught herself humming as he turned around.
-She'd give Cloak a little rest, and then bring the princess up.
+She'd give Charger a little rest, and then bring the princess up.

 And the prince too, if he wanted.
 She hoped he would.
 The last time they had been on cloudback together they had huddled together under a